Nadia-Isabel-Sobrepena/kitten-restaurant/README.md

 ## Notes

 This is a side project / design exercise.
 The cat pictures are sourced from Pinterest.
-The descriptions are written in the style of a restaurant that has never once acknowledged that its staff are, in fact, cats.
+The descriptions are written in the style of a restaurant that has never once acknowledged that its staff and are, in fact, cats.

 ---

-*Monsieur Flocon does not have a GitHub account.
+*Monsieur Flocon unfortunately does not have a GitHub account.
 He has been informed of this project and responded with a single, sustained blink.*